 In fact, my final Chocolope vaporizer experiment tally showed I’d found five specific temperature settings or ranges that each produced unique vaporization ratios of THC and non-cannabinoid compounds, and I got a markedly different kind of high off of each setting.

 It was like five cannabis strains in one!

 Simply stated, the unique power and benefits of vaporizing are: you don’t get combustion toxins; you control what cannabinoids you inhale; your high is clearer and more diverse; you use less marijuana; you have increased security because there’s less marijuana odor; you use vaporizer digital temperature control to create an almost-infinite variety of marijuana inhalation and psychoactive experiences.

-I’m a medical marijuana user, a stoner, and a marijuana grower just like you.
-I still smoke marijuana— but only when someone offers me a joint or bowl, or when I want to do product testing for curing bud to gauge whether the taste and aroma are where I want them.
+I still smoke marijuana— but only when someone offers me a joint or bowl, or when I want to do product testing while curing bud, to evaluate whether the taste and aroma are where I want them.

 My expensive glass marijuana smoking accessories are gathering dust and feeling lonely.
 Such is the price of marijuana progress.

 Ready to expand your enjoyment of marijuana while eliminating toxic combustion byproducts?